rsarpal/owamail/readme.md

  - **Resources/Libraries**: The js libraries containing classes are stored in `/Resources` folder.
     -   AuthStructure.js : Class file for authentication.
     -   MailStructure.js : Class file for defining mail structure and methods to send email.
-    -   MailAttachment.js : Class file for handling mail attachment.
+    -   MailAttachment.js : Class file for attaching mail attachments to emails being sent.
     -   PropertyReader.js : Class file to read configuration ini file
+    -   GetEmailjs : Class file to get emails from mailbox and to read email attachments.

  - **Test Data** : The test data attachment file is stored in `/TestData` folder.